jpxd/go-pages/README.md

 then run it

 	g-wiki -http=:8080 -dir=files

 ## Develop

 Templates are embedded with [go.rice](https://github.com/GeertJohan/go.rice).
-If you change a file under templates, either
+If you change a file under templates or static, either use

-	rm templates.rice-box.go
+	make run

-to force g-wiki to load templates from under `templates` directory; or
+to execute g-wiki and load the changed files live; or

-	go get github.com/GeertJohan/go.rice/rice
-	rice embed-go
+	make build

-to regenerate templates.rice-box.go, and be able to just `go build`, to have a portable binary.
+to regenerate templates.rice-box.go and static.templates.rice-box.go, and create a portable binary.